-- 6.11 Given the concurrent but subordinate\subsidiary nature of the jurisdiction envisioned in Article 10, the necessary and urgent measures taken in application thereof shall cease to have effect as soon as the competent authorities that have jurisdiction under Articles 5 to 9 have taken the requisite measures.
-From that moment, there is no longer any need to maintain the jurisdiction of the competent authorities of the State in which the adult, or the property belonging to the adult, are present, nor is there any need for all Contracting Parties to continue to recognise the measures taken under those urgent circumstances. - 6.12 If the adult is habitually resident in a non-Contracting Party, the measures taken under Article 10 will lapse as soon as the competent authorities of another State take measures which are recognised in the Contracting Party concerned. - 6.13 Because the recognition of measures taken by a non-Contracting Party in a Contracting Party depends on the domestic non-Convention rules of each Contracting Party, the effect of urgent measures will not cease uniformly and simultaneously across all Contracting Parties concerned.
-The measures will no longer have effect as soon as the decision taken by a non-Contracting Party is recognised in the Contracting Party where recognition is sought. - 6.14 Therefore, it can be said that the lasting power of an urgency measure taken in a Contracting Party is tied to either the measure taken by another Contracting Party based on the grounds of jurisdiction of Articles 5 to 9 or the recognition by all Contracting Parties of the measures taken by a non-Contracting Party. - (d) What other steps should be taken to ensure the continued protection of the adult? - 6.15 In cases where urgent measures of protection have been taken, in accordance with Article 10, the competent authority which has taken such measures shall, if possible, inform the competent authorities of the Contracting Party of the habitual residence of the adult of the measures taken.
-Communication and / or cooperation may take place directly between competent authorities or, where appropriate, with the assistance of the relevant Central Authorities.
-When the competent authority of the State where the urgent measure was taken informs, for example, the competent authority of the State of habitual residence of the adult for whom measures have been taken, this will ensure that the competent authority of the State of habitual residence adequately look into the situation of the adult and take any necessary measures, in particular for the long-term protection of the adult.
+- 6.11 Given the concurrent but subsidiary nature of the jurisdiction envisioned in Article 10, the necessary and urgent measures taken in application thereof shall cease to have effect as soon as the competent authorities that have jurisdiction under Articles 5 to 9 have taken the requisite measures.264 From that moment, there is no longer any need to maintain the jurisdiction of the competent authorities of the State in which the adult, or the property belonging to the adult, are is present, nor is there any need for all Contracting Parties to continue to recognise the measures taken under those urgent circumstances.265 - 6.12 If the adult is habitually resident in a non-Contracting Party, the measures taken under Article 10 will lapse as soon as the competent authorities of another State take measures which are recognised in the Contracting Party concerned.266 - 6.13 Because the recognition of measures taken by a non-Contracting Party in a Contracting Party depends on the domestic non-Convention rules of each Contracting Party, the effect of urgent measures will not cease uniformly and simultaneously across all Contracting Parties concerned.
+The measures will no longer have effect as soon as the decision taken by a non-Contracting Party is recognised in the Contracting Party where recognition is sought. - 6.14 Therefore, it can be said that the lasting power of an urgentey measure taken in a Contracting Party is tied to either the measure taken by another Contracting Party based on the grounds of jurisdiction of Articles 5 to 9 or the recognition by all Contracting Parties of the measures taken by a non-Contracting Party. - (d) What other steps should be taken to ensure the continued protection of the adult? - 6.15 In cases where urgent measures of protection have been taken, in accordance with Article 10, the competent authority which has taken such measures shall, if possible, inform the competent authorities of the Contracting Party of the habitual residence of the adult of the measures taken.267 Communication may take place directly between competent authorities268 or, where appropriate, with the assistance of the relevant Central Authorities.269 When the competent authority of the State where the urgent measure was taken informs, for example, the competent authority of the State of habitual residence of the adult for whom measures have been taken, this will ensure that the competent authority of the State of habitual residence adequately looks into the situation of the adult and takes any necessary measures, in particular for the long-term protection of the adult. - 6.16 A model form270 for this communication was approved by the 1999 Special Commission of a diplomatic character.
+To facilitate communications relating to jurisdiction issues, during the First Meeting of the Special Commission, competent authorities were strongly

-&lt;sup>219 The Explanatory Report, para.
+The Explanatory Report (op. cit. note 12), para.
 80. See also, infra, Chapter 8, para.
 8.4.